The following options are included in each of the five Big Data dialogs.

 Click this button to close the open dialog without saving any options or creating an output report.

 If your data is in Apache Parquet format, select Parquet for this option.
-If your data is in Delimited Text format, select Delimited text.
-When Delimited Text is selected, the Format button will be enabled.
+If your data is in Delimited text format, select Delimited text.
+When Delimited text is selected, the Format button will be enabled.
 Click, to open the Delimited Text Format dialog.
 Here you can specify if your First row contains headers along with the delimiter used in your data.

-Analytic Solver Data Mining can process data from Hadoop Distributed File System (HDFS), local file systems that are visible to Spark cluster and Amazon S3.
+Analytic Solver Data Science can process data from Hadoop Distributed File System (HDFS), local file systems that are visible to Spark cluster and Amazon S3.
 Performance is best with HDFS, and it is recommended that you load data from a local file system or Amazon S3 into HDFS.
 If the local file system is used, the data must be accessible at the same path on all Spark workers, either via a network path, or because it was copied to the same location on all workers.

-At present, Analytic Solver Data Mining can process data in Apache Parquet and CSV (delimited text) formats.
+At present, Analytic Solver Data Science can process data in Apache Parquet and CSV (delimited text) formats.
 Performance is far better with Parquet, which stores data in a compressed, columnar representation; it is highly recommended that you convert CSV data to Parquet before you seek to sample or summarize the data.